 The Green Schools Committee has developed a curriculum on plug loads and vampire electronics for middle and high school students.
 The goal is to engage students in the classroom or afterschool club setting in a hands on way to explore how appliances use energy and learn ways the occupants of the school can make a difference in reducing energy usage.
 Learn more about this program and contact us today to access free curriculum and kill-a-watt meters.

 In 2012, with support from the Green Schools Committee, the Commonwealth of Massachusetts signed up to participate in the US Department of Education's Green Ribbon Schools program to recognize schools that are exemplary in reducing environmental impact and costs; improving the health and wellness of students and staff; and providing effective environmental and sustainability education, which incorporates STEM, civic skills and green career pathways.

-Four MA schools received a 2013 Green Ribbon Award: You can read about them here.
+Five MA schools have received the Green Ribbon Award: You can read about them here.

 Green Building Tours